 I trained with Dr Clarissa Pinkola Estes on her Singing Over The Bones Intensive course (in person) on using the stories from her book Women Who Run With The Wolves, to support women in groupwork.

 I have researched the use of archetypal myths/stories with art as part of the therapy process for my MA.

 I am accredited with the UKCP and I am a registered member of the British Association for Counsellors and Psychotherapists BACP.
 I am bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the Professional Conduct Procedure.

 My first degree was a Bsc(Hons)in Management Studies and my previous career was in the healthcare sector therapy and management, as Manager of a Community Care Agency, as Therapy and Groups Coordinator and as Registered Manager of a Rehabilitation Clinic for people with acquired brain injuries, which I expanded and ran.
 I understand the complexities of managing a business and of workplace issues.
 I have a Certificate in Supervisory Development.
 I gained extensive experience working with clients, their families and training staff on the psychological effects of brain injuries and have specialist training in providing psychotherapy for people with neurological impairments.

-As a Psychotherapist I have worked in various settings; at University of Sussex, at Age Concern counselling older clients in their own homes, and with people in hospital and the general public in both organisations and private practice.
-I currently work in The Nightingale Hospital, a private psychiatric hospital in Marylebone, London, providing individual and group therapy sessions for both inpatients and outpatients.
+As a Psychotherapist I have worked in various settings; at a University Counselling service, at Age Concern counselling older clients in their own homes, and with people in hospital and the general public in both organisations and private practice.
+I currently work in The Nightingale Hospital, a private psychiatric hospital in Marylebone, London, as a sessional therapist.
 I established a Vital Movement group within the hospital and researched its benefits for the patients.